Vasaka overview

 Health benefits of Vasaka

-- Vasaka for respiratory problems: It is an effective herb in the management of respiratory congestions like cough, bronchitis, asthma, etc. The medicinal herb expands the airways and provides great relief to bronchitis patients.
-It is a well known ayurvedic medicine for expectorant and helps to ease out the phlegm.
+- Vasaka for respiratory problems: It is an effective herb in managing respiratory congestions like cough, bronchitis, asthma, etc. The medicinal herb expands the airways and provides excellent relief to bronchitis patients.
+It is a well-known ayurvedic medicine for expectorants and helps to ease phlegm.

-- Ayurvedic Vasaka for tuberculosis: Vasaka is known for anti-microbial properties thereby helpful in fighting tuberculosis.
-Along with treating tuberculosis, it shows positive impacts for cough and bronchitis.
+- Ayurvedic Vasaka for tuberculosis: Vasaka is known for its anti-microbial properties, thereby helpful in fighting tuberculosis.
+Along with treating tuberculosis, it shows positive impacts on cough and bronchitis.

 - Vasaka for arthritis: Vasaka has anti-inflammatory properties.
-It is good for joint pain and helps to subsidize arthritis swelling
+It is suitable for joint pain and helps to subsidise arthritis swelling

 - Vasaka to purify blood: The Ayurvedic herb Malabar nut is good for purifying blood.
 It increases the blood count and also ensures the lowering of blood pressure.
 If you want to purify your blood, it’s a good bet.
-It is good for the health of the heart acts as a cardiac tonic.
+It is good for the heart’s health and is a cardiac tonic.

 - Vasaka for voice: It helps in clarity of voice.